Skip to main content

 Media Coordinator

 One IP Media Coordinator (IPMC) is hired and trained by the IP Office prior to departure.
 The IPMC acts as a liaison to the IP Office for collecting photos and video footage from the program and then creating videos from that footage.
-The IPMC creates two end-of-the-semester videos, an Orientation House Tour video, a service-oriented video, and a 5-minute video to be shown at The Return the following Fall semester.
-Additionally, they are responsible for creating two "check in" videos per month while abroad.
-These videos are posted onto both the IP and program-specific Vimeo sites.
+These videos are posted onto both the IP and program-specific youtube and instagram.

 Library Worker